 Mallorca is a part of the solution to an environmental disaster known as “fatbergs.”
 That colorful name is given to blockages in sewer systems caused by disposables, such as “wet wipes” used for babies and for adult hygiene.

-In March, 2018, Calvia 2000 announced a "Don't Feed The Monster” campaign against wet wipes flushed down the toilet.
-The campaign is aimed at Mallorca residents, including private homes and businesses.
-It also targets tourists and visitors in homes, hotels and large scale users like hospitals, health centers, and social care centers (senior citizens' homes, for instance).
-Non-compliance is expensive: abusers can pay as much as €10,000 in fines.
+Calvià 2000 has an ongoing educational campaign called "Do not feed the monster” to prevent wet wipes being flushed down the toilet.
+The campaign is aimed at Mallorca residents including private homes and businesses.
+It also targets tourists and visitors in homes and hotels, and large-scale users like hospitals, health centers, and social care centers (senior citizens' homes, for instance).
+Non-compliance is expensive: abusers can pay as much as 10,000 Euros in fines.

 For the floating population and tourists, the English translation, "Don't Feed The Monster," works very well.

 The effort is critical to plastic clean-up efforts.
 As the BBC reported in early Summer 2018, 93% of blockages in UK sewers are a key element of the infamous fatbergs.
 The international wastewater community, which consists of 15 countries, including the Netherlands, Turkey, Belgium, France, and the United Kingdom, has given up on working with INDA (Association of Non-woven Fabrics Industry) and its European counterpart, EDANA (European Disposals and Non-woven Association).
 They have been working together since 2015, when the International Standards Organization (ISO), a non-government market agency, moved to create an international standard for “flushables.”
 Banding together, they can prevent INDA and EDANA from continuing to dictate untenable solutions.
 Looking ahead, innovations in materials may make it possible for some products to meet technical standards for safe disposal.